nhs-digital-gp-it-futures/order-form/README.md

 ## Integration tests helpers
 Run the integration tests with `npm run test:integration` by default this will run the integration tests in 2 threads.

-The command args are now named which should made it easier to run particular tests

 ### To run a particular browser `b`
 `npm run test:integration b=chrome` -> changes the browser to run as chrome.
 Default set to chrome:headless